 Caputo & Co.

 Caputo & Co., founded by New York-based designer Alex Caputo, produces leather accessories made from eco-friendly leather.
-The Caputo style draws upon a mix of American and Central America influence.
+The Caputo style draws upon a mix of American and Central America influences.

 To learn more, visit Caputo & Co.

 Cartier is a French luxury jeweler and watch manufacturer.
 Dubbed the “King of Jewelers,” Cartier is worn by a number of royals and celebrities.
 Various pieces of the men’s jewelry collection are adaptations from the women’s collections (e.g. Panthere, Trinity de Cartier, etc.).
 However, some styles were borrowed from the men’s watch collection (e.g. men’s Tank ring).

 To learn more, visit Cartier.